Green gains expected in Swiss parliamentary elections | DW | 20.10.2019

 Green gains expected to have little impact

-The seven Cabinet positions have been made up of the same four groups for the last 60 years, and according to the Swiss political tradition, Greens could become ministers only after getting strong results in at least two elections in a row.
+The seven Cabinet positions have been made up of the same four groups for the last 60 years, and according to Swiss political tradition, Greens can only become ministers after getting strong results in at least two elections in a row.

 Currently, the SVP occupies two of these positions, as do the right-liberal FDP and the left-wing Social Democratic Party (SP), and one is held by the Christian Democratic People's Party (CVP).
 The same four parties have divided up the Cabinet posts between them for the past 60 years.